 When the pressure inside the crankcase gets too high, the system vents the excess blow-by through the positive crankcase ventilation (PCV) valve.

 The blow-by then goes through the CCV filter/oil separator.
-The crankcase breather filter’s aim is to eliminate dirt and other particles from the blow-by.
-Oil fumes are also removed, gathering in the fiber mesh of the filter before going back to the oil sump.
+The crankcase breather filter’s purpose is to eliminate dirt and other particles from the blow-by.
+Oil fumes are also removed, collecting in the fiber mesh of the filter before going back to the oil sump.

 Having been cleaned of toxins, what’s left of the blow-by is either dispersed into the atmosphere or recycled back through the engine via the exhaust gas recirculation (EGR) system.